Albany Med nurses preparing to strike over contract dispute

 Albany Med says they maintain it’s position that any agreement must be fair to all employees and to all their nurses.

-“I just feel like it’s a slap in the face and it’s just heart breaking,” said she.
+“I just feel like it’s a slap in the face, and it’s just heartbreaking,” she said.

 Officials say a strike will not interfere with patient care and safety.